optuna/optunahub-registry/package/benchmarks/bbob_biobj/README.md

 ## Abstract

-The bbob-biobj test suite comprises 55 noiseless single-objective test functions and the bbob-biobj-ext is its extended version with 92 (= original 55 + additional 37) bi-objective functions.
+The bbob-biobj test suite was created by combining existing 55 noiseless single-objective test functions. bbob-biobj (and its extension, bbob-biobj-ext) has in total of 92 (= original 55 + additional 37) bi-objective functions.
 Each benchmark function is provided in dimensions \[2, 3, 5, 10, 20, 40\] with 15 instances.
 In this package, all the 92 functions are available.
 Please refer to [the paper](https://direct.mit.edu/evco/article/30/2/165/107813/Using-Well-Understood-Single-Objective-Functions) for details about each benchmark function.

 ## APIs